avipreshel/LocalMC/README.md

 # Messaging channel for IPC (Inter Process Communication)
 This project simplifies the usage of shared-memory communication channel.
-Just create either an Input or Output channel, give them a name and starting sending text or binary messages between two processes.
+Just create either an Input or Output channel, give them a name and start sending text or binary messages between two processes.

 # Why shared memory
 If your project needs to communicate between processes which will reside on the same machine/OS, then shared memory (aka "named pipes") is the fastest way to go about.